How to Write a Career Change Cover Letter

 When the employer requests references, compile a list of them.
 As a matter of professional politeness, make sure to get permission from each of your references before including them.

-Include a brief statement or phrase outlining your relationship with each person, followed by their contact information, along with their name and title.
+Include a brief statement or phrase outlining briefly explaining your relationship with each person, followed by their contact information, along with their name and title.

 Final Thoughts

 In your cover letter for a career move, be sure to emphasize all of your qualifications.
-By following the tips we provided, you can position yourself as a strong contender with a distinctive and worthwhile viewpoint.
+By following the tips we provided, you can position yourself as a strong contender with a full resume writing a distinctive and worthwhile viewpoint on new industry.